mospired/bits/README.md

 bits
 ====
-A sample repo to illustrate how one can build a php application using modules from various php frameworks.
+A sample repo to illustrate how one can build a php application using packages* from various php frameworks.

-Modules used:
+Packages used:
  - Slim Php
  - Zend Authentication
  - Zend Cache